cardiosolv/meshalyzer/README.md

 # meshalyzer

+**This project has moved to [git.opencarp.org](https://git.opencarp.org/openCARP/meshalyzer/).**

 Meshalyzer is a graphical program for display time dependent data on 3D finite elment meshes.
 Of course, it can show static data on fewer dimensions as well.
-It is developed to be compatible with the cardiac simulation environment [carpEntry](http://carp.medunigraz.at/carputils).
+It is developed to be compatible with [openCARP](http://www.opencarp.org).

-It uses its own file formats which are simple and easily converted to/from more popiular formats like VTK.
+It uses its own file formats which are simple and easily converted to/from more popular formats like VTK.

 ## Features